Work item tracking

-Rational Team Concert makes it very easy to track changes.
-RSS feeds are used to notify about every activity in your team.
-You can even subscribe to a work item query to be notified on any change in work items that match the query.
+Rational Team Concert makes it easy to track changes.
+RSS feeds are used to notify you about every activity on your team.
+You can even subscribe to a work item query to be notified about any change in work items that match the query.

 Team Dashboard in the Eclipse-based IDE of Rational Team Concert is the main hub to manage and read all feeds you are subscribed to.
-The web UI provides viewlets from the dashboard to track changes.
+The web client provides widgets on the dashboard to track changes.

 A larger view on news entries is provided from the timeline view.
 It arranges the news entries by date and allows to quickly read through all the events at once.

-Traditional email users will benefit from the fine grained options Rational Team Concert provides for work item change notifications.
-Based on the kind of a change and the relation to the work item, email notifications can be enabled or turned off.
+Traditional email users benefit from the fine-grained options Rational Team Concert provides for work item change notifications.
+Based on the type of a change and the relation to the work item, email notifications can be enabled or turned off.

-The Eclipse client of Rational Team Concert provides three import wizards to import bugs from Bugzilla, change management records from ClearQuest, and work items from comma-separated-values files (CSV).
-The CSV importer can not only create new work items but can optionally update existing work items as well.
+The Eclipse client provides three import wizards to import bugs from Bugzilla, change management records from ClearQuest, and work items from comma-separated-values files (CSV).
+The CSV importer can create new work items and, optionally, update existing work items.

 All three importers support an XML mapping file where you can specify how the input data of the three source formats is mapped to work items attributes and values.

-In addition, the CSV importer is capable of creating and updating work item links.
-The links can either point to yet to be created work items from the CSV file itself or to existing work items of the target repository.
+The CSV importer can also create and update work item links.
+The links can either point to yet to be created work items from the CSV file or to existing work items of the target repository.

 Tagging work items

-Use content assist to conveniently tag work items in the Eclipse or web UI work item editor.
-If you want to see a set of work items as a tag cloud, simply drop a query into the Tag Cloud view.
+Use content assist to conveniently tag work items in the Eclipse or web client work item editor.
+To see a set of work items as a tag cloud, drop a query into the Tag Cloud view.

-Clicking on a tag in this view runs a query for this particular tag in the Work Item explorer.
-It is also possible to start a query for all work items with a specific tag from the work item editor directly.
+Clicking on a tag in this view runs a query for this particular tag in the work item explorer.
+It is also possible to start a query for all work items with a specific tag from the work item editor.

-Work Item queries can be created in a graphical editor both in the Eclipse UI and the web UI.
+Work Item queries can be created in a graphical editor both in the Eclipse client and the web client.

-Work Item queries can also be shared with an entire team or with individual users.
-These queries will show up in separate sub-folders of the Shared Queries folder in the Team Artifacts view.
+Work item queries can also be shared with an entire team or with individual users.
+These queries display in separate sub-folders of the Shared Queries folder in the Team Artifacts view.

 Links between artifacts are an important mechanism in Rational Team Concert because they enable some of the integrations that make Rational Team Concert so powerful.
-Work Item links are shown on the Links page of the work item editor and in the Quick Information section on the Overview page.
+Work item links are shown on the Links page of the work item editor and in the Quick Information section on the Overview page.
 But links are not only used for navigation between artifacts.
-In the query editor you can create queries to answer questions like:
+In the query editor you can create queries to answer questions, such as: